rowan-m/sym-ngi-var-esi-demo/README.md

 Installing Symfony
 ------------------

-Symfony has been extracted into the repo using the 2.0.12 version available here - http://symfony.com/download?v=Symfony_Standard_Vendors_2.0.12.tgz
+Symfony has been extracted into the repo using the 2.0.12 version available here: http://symfony.com/download?v=Symfony_Standard_Vendors_2.0.12.tgz

-The `.gitignore` file has entries matching the Symfony instructions here - http://symfony.com/doc/current/cookbook/workflow/new_project_git.html
+The `.gitignore` file has entries matching the Symfony instructions here: http://symfony.com/doc/current/cookbook/workflow/new_project_git.html

-You will need to set permissions in a way inspired by the documentation - http://symfony.com/doc/current/book/installation.html#configuration-and-setup
+You will need to set permissions in a way inspired by the documentation: http://symfony.com/doc/current/book/installation.html#configuration-and-setup

 ```
 cd var/www/Symfony/